Smartbear-Unimi/sb-ui-doc/content/en/docs/operating/inbox/index.md

 ## Management of notifications and subscriptions

-In order to manage the Notifications and Subscriptions, click on the INBOX button (see sec.
-3.2.4).
-In the subscription tab, click on the button under SUBSCRIBED to activate or deactivate the messages from a patient (see Figure 267).
+In order to manage the Notifications and Subscriptions, click on INBOX (see sec. ).
+In the subscription tab, click on the button under SUBSCRIBED to activate or deactivate the messages from a patient (see Figure ).